In 1932, Katharine Hepburn arrived in Hollywood.

 Who coincidentally is the client Mr. Peabody was trying to convince to donate $1 million to David’s museum…

-Can things get any worse for David?
+It seems things can’t get any worse for David.

-Actually, they can.
+But actually, they can.

 Susie and Jerry Look for Baby